openebs-archive/openebs-docs/docs/supportedplatforms.md

 OpenEBS is tested on versions 1.7.5+, 1.8, 1.9, 1.10 and 1.11.

-Similarly, MiniKube versions that are tested for OpenEBS are x.y, x.y
+Similarly, MiniKube versions that are tested for OpenEBS are 0.25.x and 0.26.x

 Another prerequisite is open-iSCSI packages should be installed and configured.
 For installing open-iscsi on Ubuntu, CentOS and CoreOS, refer to the [prerequisites section](/docs/prerequisites.html#iSCSIConfig)